Eva Lys: 2025–26: Major fourth round, top 10 win, top 50, Spondyloarthritis

 She defeated 28th seed Peyton Stearns at the French Open, before losing to qualifier Victoria Mboko in the second round.
 It was a similar story at Wimbledon where she overcame Yue Yuan only to lose to 30th seed Linda Nosková in round two.

 Moving onto the North American hardcourt swing of the season, Lys reached the third round at the WTA 1000 Canadian Open, recording wins over qualifier Leolia Jeanjean and 27th seed Anastasia Pavlyuchenkova.
 Her run was ended by second seed Iga Świątek.
 At the Cincinnati Open she overcame wildcard entrant Bernarda Pera to make it into the second round, at which point she lost to sixth seed Madison Keys in three sets.
 Lys defeated third seed Maya Joint and Polina Kudermetova to reach her first WTA quarterfinal at Tennis in the Land.
 She withdrew from the tournament before her last eight match against Anastasia Zakharova saying she needed to rest to be ready for the following week's US Open.

 At the 2025 US Open, Lys defeated qualifier Francesca Jones, before retiring while trailing by a set and two breaks of serve in her second round match with 21st seed Linda Nosková.

 At the 2025 China Open (tennis) Lys reached for the first time a WTA 1000 fourth round by recording also a first top-10 win over Elena Rybakina, achieving multiple firsts at the same time.
 Next she defeated McCartney Kessler to reach her first WTA 1000 quarterfinal and made the top 50 in the rankings on 6 October 2025.

+In 2025, Eva Lys revealed she has had spondyloarthritis (a rheumatic autoimmune condition affecting her spine and joints) which she manages daily while continuing her professional career.